Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXII. Control Panel Restrictions Policy/README.md

 # 🔧 Control Panel Restrictions Policy

-This section describes the configuration of Control Panel Restrictions using Group Policy, which helps in limiting access to specific Control Panel items for users.
+Having configured the Control Panel Restrictions via Group Policy, I have successfully limited user access to only authorized Control Panel applets.
+This enhances security and reduces support calls by preventing users from modifying critical system settings.

 ---

 ## 1. 🔒 Configuring Control Panel Restrictions Using Group Policy

-Group Policy allows administrators to configure restrictions that can prevent users from accessing certain Control Panel items, helping to ensure that only authorized users can modify system settings.
+Having now implemented these settings, I can confirm that the Group Policy-based restrictions are actively preventing standard users from accessing specified Control Panel items.
+This effectively ensures that only authorized administrators can modify critical system settings, thereby enhancing our security posture and configuration stability.

 📸 **Configuring Control Panel Restrictions Using Group Policy**